About the Center

 The Kentucky Research Data Center (KRDC) is a collaboration between the University of Kentucky and the U.S. Census Bureau established by a grant from the National Science Foundation in 2016.
 KRDC is part of the nationwide system of Federal Statistical Research Data Centers whose mission is to expand the data infrastructure available to qualified scholars and students with approved projects by providing access to restricted individual- and firm-level data from participating federal statistical agencies.
 KRDC is maintained by a regional consortium of leading research institutions, including the University of Kentucky, Indiana University, The Ohio State University, the University of Cincinnati, and the University of Louisville.
 The lab is located on the University of Kentucky campus in the Gatton College of Business and Economics Building.

-To help UK’s researchers who are interested in developing research projects using the KRDC, James Ziliak (KRDC’s executive director) and Charles Hokayem (U.S. Census Bureau KRDC administrator) will hold an informational session for the UC campus community.
+To help University of Cincinnati researchers who are interested in developing research projects using KRDC, James Ziliak (KRDC’s executive director) and Charles Hokayem (U.S. Census Bureau KRDC administrator) will hold an informational session for the UC campus community.
 The information session will be held November 9 10:30 a.m.-11:30 a.m. in Room 301 of the Lindner College of Business.

 Research that informs evidence-based policy is in heightened need in this era of fiscal austerity and economic and demographic change.